AshikNesin/ai-engineer-guide/content/blog/2025-07/11-vercel-chat-sdk.md

 ## Features

-Here are some of the features built by them
+Here are some of the features that are available in the template.

 ![2025-07-11 at 23.56.35@2x.png](/images/2025-07-11-at-23.56.35-at-2x.png)